T-Kepley-McGuire/Mandelbrot-Web-App/README.md

 be part of the set.
 This avoids calculating the vast amounts of points in the large continents of the set which can tend to run up to the maximum number of iterations without going to infinity.
 As one can imagine, this would get computationally expensive quickly and so by sidestepping the majority of those calculations, much work can be avoided.
-The author has not included this optimization in this implimentaiton of the set because it would tend to break the massive parallellization of GPU programming.
+The author has not included this optimization in this implementation of the set because it would tend to break the massive parallelization of GPU programming.

-Other optimization techniques include edge detection (similar idea to chunking), symmetry utilization (the set is horizontally symmetrical, so one only has to calculate one half of the set if the other half is in view), and peturbation theory (the author definitely doesn't know what the heck that is)
+Other optimization techniques include edge detection (similar idea to chunking), symmetry utilization (the set is horizontally symmetrical, so one only has to calculate one half of the set if the other half is in view), and perturbation  theory (the author definitely doesn't know what the heck that is)

 ## Implimentation